MicrosoftDocs/sql-docs/docs/ssms/sql-server-management-studio-changelog-ssms.md

 Object Scripting:

 - Overall perf improvements - Generate Scripts of WideWorldImporters takes half the time compared to SSMS 17.7.
-- When scripting objects, DB Scoped configuration which has default values are omitted.
+- When scripting objects, DB Scoped configuration that has default values are omitted.
 - Don't generate dynamic T-SQL when scripting (https://feedback.azure.com/forums/908035-sql-server/suggestions/32898391).
 - Omit the graph syntax "as edge" and "as node" when scripting a table on SQL Server 2016 and earlier.